Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/retrieve-fasta-sequences-using-sequence-ids.md

 CACAGACAGCCTGAGACAGTTCTTACGGAAACACCCCAGGACACAATTGAATTAAACAGATTGAATTTAGAATCTTCCAA
 ```

+Note that the full identifier string (e.g., “gnl|MYDB|1” in above example) should be used to retrieve sequences with a general ID.

 ## 3. Bioawk ##
 If all your ids are saved in `IDs.txt`, then you can use this command:
 ```
 bioawk -cfastx 'BEGIN{while((getline k <"IDs.txt")>0)i[k]=1}{if(i[$name])print ">"$name"\n"$seq}' input.fasta
 ```
+#### Possible problems:

+* The ids in the id file contain ">" character.
+* The text in the definition line of each sequence is included in the id file entries.
+* There is any space or tab at the end of each id file entries.

 ## 4. seqtk ##
 This method can be applied directly to FASTA or a FASTQ file, compressed or uncompressed files.
 [Seqtk](https://github.com/lh3/seqtk) is a fast and lightweight tool for processing biological data (`FASTA`/`FASTQ`). if you have a list of identifiers that you would like to extract from a file, you can run this command as follows: